apache/incubator-kie-kogito-runtimes/README.md

         $ cd guvnor
         $ ls

+    * Warning: Always clone with the *SSH URL*, never clone with the *HTTPS URL* because the latter is unreliable.

     * Note: it's highly recommended to name the cloned directory the same the repository, so the helper scripts work.

+    * By default you will be looking at the sources of the master branch, which can be very unstable.

+        * Use git checkout to switch to a more stable branch or tag:

+                $ git checkout 5.2.0

 Working with git
 ----------------

 * TODO describe topic branch workflow

+* Tips and tricks

+    * To see the details of your local, unpushed commits:

+            $ git diff origin...HEAD

     * To run a git command (except clone) over all repositories (only works if you cloned all repositories):

             $ cd ~/projects/droolsjbpm
             $ droolsjbpm-build-bootstrap/script/git-all.sh push

         * Note: the `git-all.sh` script is working directory independent.

         * Linux tip: Create a symbolic link to the `git-all.sh` script and place it in your `PATH` by linking it in `~/bin`:

                 $ ln -s ~/projects/droolsjbpm/droolsjbpm-build-bootstrap/script/git-all.sh ~/bin/droolsjbpm-git

             For command line completion, add the following line in `~/.bashrc`:

                 $ complete -o bashdefault -o default -o nospace -F _git droolsjbpm-git

 Pull requests: patches on steroids
 ----------------------------------